DaveAshton/nhb/src/pages/index.md

 description: >-
   We purchased News Hill barn in March 2019 with the intention of converting it into a well insulated home fit for the 21st century.

+  News Hill barn sits in open countryside close to the river Deben in Suffolk.
+It was built around 1890

 intro:
   blurbs:
     # - image: /img/coffee.png